-The sudden demise of Dr. Stanley is a shock to all of us.
-He has touched many lives.
-He always had innovative thoughts and ideas not only in the financial field but also in evangelism.
+The sudden demise of Dr. Stanley is a shock to everyone of us.
+He has touched many life.
+He always had innovative thoughts and ideas not only in the financial field, but also in evangelism.
 He once told me about various levels of evangelism, which I thought was interesting and worth developing.
 With his demise the church has lost a stalwart, that will be hard to replace.

 By Vandana Anil Dass

 Though we had wished each other on Sabbaths since the year 2006, it was only on 6th October 2012 that I had my first, proper interaction with Dr. John Stanley, when he took Anil and me out for lunch after learning that it would probably by my last Sabbath in Bangalore as I was planning to move Nigeria for work.
 After that, we met on 7th, 8th, and again on 9th for my birthday when I had an opportunity to make special Rajasthani food – Dal, Baati, Choorma for him.
 Apart from my family, he was the only one who called me while I was away; this surprised me because I had never met someone who would give much importance to someone they hardly knew.
 In 2013, when I came back to India after a series of unfortunate events, including death of my sister, he was a big source of encouragement.
 He was the main reason I joined an NGO and started working within the Adventist system.
 He often addressed me as “little girl” or “pretty girl” based on the questions I had for him.
 His answers often intrigued me.
 He was one of the few people who would answer with patience, evidence and references.
 He was a friend, mentor, and my go-to guy for almost every subject.
 His humility, intelligence, sense of humour, and love for all made him special to all age groups.
 I took flowers for him one time and he responded by saying, “It’s not time to bring flowers yet”.
 I never took flowers for him again and will not be bringing them now.
 He will be missed.